kubermatic/docs/content/kubeone/master/using_kubeone/ssh.en.md

 date = 2020-04-01T12:00:00+02:00
 +++

-## As KubeOne requires ssh access to control plane nodes, somehow ssh
-public/private keys should be handled.
+As KubeOne requires SSH access to control plane nodes, SSH public/private keys should be handled somehow.
 KubeOne doesn't handle decryption of private SSH keys but instead rely on `ssh-agent`.
-In most cases we recommend using `ssh-agent` as the easiest way to have your SSH keys *encrypted* at rest and still useful for KubeOne.
+In most cases, we recommend using `ssh-agent` as the easiest way to have your SSH keys *encrypted* at rest and still useful for KubeOne.

 ## sshd requirements

-KubeOne actively uses tunneling features of the SSH protocol, following list demonstrates what options of the sshd are expected on control-plane instances \/ bastion host:
+KubeOne actively uses tunneling features of the SSH protocol.
+The following list demonstrates what options of the `sshd` are expected on the control plane instances \/ bastion host:

 * `AllowTcpForwarding` is either not present or set to `yes`
 * `PermitOpen` is either not present or set to `any`
 * `PermitTunnel` is either not present or set to `yes`

 ## ssh-agent

 If your operating system of choice doesn't do this for you automatically, you can use something like

 ```bash
 eval `ssh-agent`
 ```

 and then later

 ```bash
 ssh-add ~/.ssh/my_cool_custom_private_key
 ```